 Khao Sok National Park

 Lush rainforests cover the epic mountain landscapes of this surprisingly lesser-trafficked national park.
 Phuket draws the majority of tourists in the area, despite Khao Sok being just a few hours north.
 Valleys, caves, lakes, mountains, and wild animals populate this beautiful area of Thailand.
 Some of the wildlife you can hope to see are hornbills, the giant rafflesia flower, and of course, monkeys all over the oldest evergreen rainforest in the world.
-Exploring Khao Sok by boat will be one of the best adventures you’ll ever have.
+Exploring Khao Sok National Park by boat will be one of the best adventures you’ll ever have.

 Elephant Sanctuary, Chiangmai